 In fact, the ONLY ones we can only trust are ourselves, as the consumers or health care.
 After all, we are the voters.
 We are the taxpayers that pay for it all, and we have the right to be in charge of our own health care.

-We the People must increase our control over our health care and move into the drivers seat as the decision makers for our own health.
+We, the People, must increase our control over our health care and move into the driver's seat as the decision-makers for our own health.
 We must have as free a choice of doctors and hospitals and as free a choice of competing health insurance plans as possible.
-Government programs like Obamacare should not cause us to have our access to health care denied.
+Government programs like Obamacare should not cause us to have access to health care denied.
 We need to know how much things are going to cost.
-We need to know what have to do to become True Americans for Healthy Living.
-We need be able to lower our cost of health insurance and to improve our own health.
-A Trump Medicare-Advantage-For-All program will insure that We the People can control of our own health care.
+We need to know what we have to do to become True Americans for Healthy Living.
+We need to be able to lower our cost of health insurance and to improve our own health.
+A Trump Medicare-Advantage-For-All program will ensure that We the People can control our own health care.

 WHAT IS THE TRUE "ADVANTAGE" OF A TRUMP MEDICARE FOR ALL AMERICANS?